 The ancient world was a dangerous place, filled with bloody battles, despotic rulers, and perilous wild animals.
 It was also a time of discovery, when philosophers and scientists were still learning how the world worked through trial and error - and some of those errors were deadly.

 From being crushed by an elephant to smothered by clothes, many notable figures of the ancient world died in very strange ways - and in some cases, bizarre things continued to happen to their body parts after they died, too.
-Read on for a list of the strangest deaths of the classical world.
+While all of these stories have been recorded, they were written by contemporaries and biographers who may have exaggerated the depictions for different reasons.
+Though some may be apocryphal, read on for a list of the strangest deaths of the classical world.

 Aeschylus was an ancient Greek tragedian.
 He is also the first whose plays still survive; the others are Sophocles and Euripides.
 He is often described as the father of tragedy: critics and scholars' knowledge of the genre begins with his work, and understanding of earlier tragedies is largely based on inferences from his surviving plays.
 According to Aristotle, he expanded the number of characters in plays to allow conflict among them whereas characters previously had interacted only with the chorus.
 Only seven of his estimated seventy to ninety plays have survived, and there is a longstanding debate regarding his authorship of one of these plays, Prometheus Bound.
 Fragments of some other ...more on Wikipedia